unfor19/bargs/README.md

    source bargs.sh "$@"
    ```

 1. That's it!
-You can now reference to arguments that were declared in `bargs_variables`, see [example.sh](https://github.com/unfor19/bargs/blob/master/example.sh)
+You can now reference to arguments that were declared in `bargs_vars`, see [example.sh](https://github.com/unfor19/bargs/blob/master/example.sh)

    <details><summary>
    Examples - Expand/Collapse